neillarkin/gnotek-site/README.md

 3) Each menu items background colour changes to #000 once selected.
 This also happened on hover but was changed to a Hover.js effect because hovering to #000 near an item that was already #000 may confuse the user experience.

 #### Contact form:
-The Contact form is present for cosmetic purposesnon and is non-functional.
+The Contact form is present for cosmetic purposes and is non-functional.

 #### Deployment
 The sites was built on the Cloud9 IDE with GitHub used to backup milestones in development.
 The latest version is hosted on GitHub Pages ans is available here.